paracamplus/Yasmini/README.md

 # Examples

-The `spec/ytests.js` and `spec/ytestfact.js` are test files written for Yasmini.
+There are some Yasmini test files named `spec/ytest*.js`.
 They cannot be processed by Jasmine.

+# Fine points

+Since hooks are your own functions they may throw exceptions.
+If the `xHook` method raises an exception then that exception will be stored in the `xHookException` property.